-Reciprocal learning: Sometimes the student becomes the teacher, sharing what he’s learned and asking questions of his peers.
+Reciprocal learning: Sometimes students becomes teachers, sharing what they’ve learned and asking classmates questions.

 Continual assessment: Teachers regularly monitor students’ strengths and weaknesses (in both formal and informal ways) to make sure they’re progressing well in their knowledge and mastery of schoolwork.

 Differentiated instruction and special education

 A teacher uses differentiated instruction to give every student multiple paths to learning.
 That includes students who have Individualized Education Programs (IEPs) or 504 plans.
 It doesn’t replace the goals and objectives in a child’s